 The area from which the seborrheic keratoses were removed will need to heal after the procedure.
 Dr. Hicks-Graham may place a dressing on the area to keep it clean and prevent infections.
 She may prescribe an antibiotic.
 Pain can be managed with over-the-counter medications.
 Dr. Hicks-Graham will schedule a follow-up appointment to check the progress of healing.

 Because seborrheic keratoses do not pose a specific medical concern, removing the growths may be considered elective by your medical insurance.
 The screening of the growth for cancerous cells should be covered, though.
 After your consultation, our patient coordinator will explain your portion of the cost for both the screening and removal.
 Payment can be made by cash, check, major credit card or CareCredit® financing.

 Seborrheic keratoses are slow-developing, non-cancerous growths that pose no medical concern.
 If Dr. Hicks-Graham determines that the growths are not related to skin cancer, you may choose to have them removed for cosmetic reasons.

 Seborrheic keratoses look similar to skin cancer, so you should contact us to schedule a consultation with board-certified dermatologist Dr. Shari Hicks-Graham.
 Once you know if the growths are indeed noncancerous seborrheic keratoses, she will help you make an informed decision about treatment.If you have dark or light tan slightly elevated growths on your skin, you may have seborrheic keratoses, a skin condition that normally occurs after you turn 40 years old.
 The growths tend to develop slowly over time and resemble skin cancer.
-At Downtown Dermatology, our board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Columbus and Upper Arlington area by giving an accurate diagnosis of seborrheic keratoses.
+At Downtown Dermatology, our board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Greater Columbus area by giving an accurate diagnosis of seborrheic keratoses.